Welcome to my website, which describes my current work and recent articles that I have written, as well as updates from my blog and twitter feed.

 He was a member of the Councils of Durham and Nottingham Universities for 11 and 6 years respectively and was a member of the Local Government Association’s Commission on the Organisation of the School Year.
 He was chair of the Chartered Institute of Educational Assessors from 2011 to 2014.
 He served on the board of trustees of Teach First and the advisory board of Future Leaders from the inception of those organisations and was a member of the governing council of the National College for School Leadership.

 His undergraduate degree was in mathematics and economics from the University of Nottingham and he has a Master’s degree and a doctorate from the University of Durham.

 In 1994 John was awarded the OBE and in 2014 he received a knighthood for services to education.
 He has an honorary degree from the University of Nottingham and is an honorary fellow in the School of Education at Durham University.

-After over 40 years in numerous education roles involving leadership, policy making and government relations, during which he has been influential in shaping national education policy and widely quoted in the media, John has retained a deep knowledge of schools and teaching.
+After over 45 years in numerous education roles involving leadership, policy making and government relations, during which he has been influential in shaping national education policy and widely quoted in the media, John has retained a deep knowledge of schools and teaching.
 He has written an authoritative history of the schools’ inspectorate (“Her Majesty’s Inspectorate of Schools since 1944: Standard Bearers or Turbulent Priests”, Woburn Press, 1998) and has written extensively on national education policy, especially in the fields of accountability, curriculum, assessment, 14 to 19 education, leadership and inspection.
 His regular online blog of education commentary appears in the Times Educational Supplement at https://www.tes.com/news/school-news.